 DIY hobbyists will love Nippori Textile District, a one-kilometer stretch of road occupied by textile and fabric stores.
 You’ll find affordable cloth, buttons, and traditional fabrics available in both personal and wholesale volumes.
 Also nearby is Arakawa Yuen, an amusement park boasting classic rides for kids, a petting zoo, and a splash zone all year round.
 Temple lovers will enjoy Tennoji Temple and the surrounding Yanaka neighborhood directly adjacent to Nippori Station.

-The closest access point is Nippori Station, accessible via the JR Yamanote Line, the Keihin Tohoku Line, the Keisei Dentetsu Line, and the Nippori-Toneri Liner.
+The closest access point is Nippori Station, accessible via the JR Yamanote Line, JR Joban Line, JR Keihin-Tohoku Line, the Keisei Dentetsu Line, and the Nippori-Toneri Liner.

 From Haneda Airport: 45 minutes by train.